-We now have some stock on the ground and for In-Stock orders we aim to deliver within 15 working days from receiving your cleared payment.
-We have many pre-ordered containers “on the water” or awaiting build and due in at regular intervals for the rest of 2020.
+We now have some models in UK inventory and for In-Stock orders we aim to deliver within 15 working days from receiving your cleared payment.
+We have many pre-ordered containers “on the water” or awaiting build and due in at regular intervals for the rest of 2021.
 To speed up the wait for our customers we are accepting refundable deposits to reserve your spa.
 This secures your place in the queue and keeps the wait to a minimum – please call us and we can discuss the best option to secure your new spa.

 Delivery and Logistics